Bifurcation structure of the flame oscillation: discussion

 \section{discussion}

+Our experimental results shown in Fig.~8 suggested that the stationary and oscillatory states were bistable, and the noise, such as gentle convective flows and fluctuation of fuel supply, may induce the switching between these states.
+Therefore, We checked whether a fluctuation induced the switching in the simulation.
+As the fluctuation of fuel supply, we changed the Prandtl number $Pr$ at the upper surface of the wick from $Pr=0.1789$ into $Pr=0.2236$ at $t=3000$ and changed back into $Pr=0.1789$ at $t=3000+\Delta t$.
+We show $\Delta t$-dependence of the amplitude for $d=10$, $T_1=23.0$ after a sufficiently long time in Fig.~\ref{fig:15}.
+When the time duration $\Delta t$ of the perturbation was greater than $\Delta t=0.5$, the system switched from the stationary state to the oscillatory state (Fig.~\ref{fig:15}(a)).
+The system switched from the oscillatory state to the stationary state when $1.6\leq\Delta t\leq2.4$ (Fig.~\ref{fig:15}(b)).
+Therefore the switching between the stationary and oscillatory states could be reproduced in the simulation.

-Our experimental results shown in Fig.~\ref{fig:13} suggested that the stationary and oscillatory states were bistable and the noise, such as gentle convective flows and fluctuation of fuel supply, may induce the switching between these states.
-As $d$ was increased, the states typically changed in the following order: stationary state, bistable state, and oscillatory state.
-Thus, the oscillatory state may appear from the stationary state through the subcritical Hopf bifurcation, which was in agreement with our simulation results.
-In the simulation (Fig.~\ref{fig:8}), the bistable region and the oscillatory amplitude therein were so small that the parameter dependence of the amplitude may be similar to the one under the assumption of the supercritical Hopf bifurcation.
+As $d$ was increased, the states observed in our experiments typically changed in the following order: stationary state, bistable state, and oscillatory state.
+Thus, the oscillatory state may appear from the stationary state through the subcritical Andronov-Hopf bifurcation, which was in agreement with our simulation results.
+In the simulation (Fig.~\ref{fig:8}), the bistable region and the oscillatory amplitude therein were so small that the parameter dependence of the amplitude may be similar to the one under the assumption of the supercritical Andronov-Hopf bifurcation.
 Therefore, we suggest that the hysteresis and bistability should be adequately evaluated to determine the bifurcation points.

 $d$-dependences of the amplitude and frequency obtained in the simulation were qualitatively consistent with those for oscillatory state A obtained in the experiments.
 In a previous study, Xia et al. reproduced the power law, in which the frequency was proportional to $\sqrt{g/d}$, with the theoretical analysis based on vortex dynamics\cite{Xia2018}.
 Following their results, the frequency for $d\approx10^1\,{\rm mm}$ and $g\approx10^1\,{\rm m/s^2}$, typical parameters in our experiments, was almost $10^1\,{\rm Hz}$, which was at an order consistent with that of our experimental results.
 Although this power law was observed over three orders of magnitude of $\sqrt{g/d}$, the range of $\sqrt{g/d}$ in our experiments, which was limited near the bifurcation point as $18.7\,{\rm s^{-1}}\leq\sqrt{g/d}\leq35\,{\rm s^{-1}}$, was so small that we could not check whether the power law held.
 Chen et al. investigated the parameter dependence of the frequency by varying the number of candles, which could correspond to $d$ in the viewpoint of the fuel supply; the frequency was decreased with an increase in the number of bundled candles\cite{Chen2019}.
 The results in our simulation and experiment were qualitatively consistent with their results.